-For ten months out of the year the writers of CWGLA gather -- sometimes laughing, sometimes crying, but always in support of each other, which not only helps us to grow as writers, but also to heal through this cathartic process.
+For ten months out of the year the writers of CWGLA gather to review our works -- sometimes laughing, sometimes crying, but always in support of each other, which not only helps us to grow as writers, but also to heal through this cathartic process.
 In February of each year, the stories are published in a book series called Snapshots: Personal Narratives of the Community Writers Group of Los Angeles.

-New writers are invited to join CWGLA writer from January 1 through March 1 of each year.
+New writers are invited to join CWGLA from January 1 through March 1 of each year.
 Submit your contact information and any questions that you may have via email to email@example.com.
 Please explain why you would like to share your personal narratives and your level of commitment if selected to join CWGLA.

 Board of Directors

 Kathleen McGhee Anderson

 All Proceeds from our Store goes toward the Elise Woodson Scholarship Fund

 Free shipping on U.S. book orders over $60+.